JaxkDev/koth/README.md

 ## Extensions:
  - <https://github.com/jackthehack21/koth-extensions>
  To install extensions place the phar from the releases section into the plugins directory of your server and reboot server.
+ Any issues should be reported in that repository if the extension crashes.

 ## Known Bugs:
  - Floating Text Particles will appear in every world but at same position, disable floating_text_particles if this is a issue for your server setup.